Issues and Limitations

 Known Issues

-HPC license selection broken in 2022 R2 and 2023 R1
+HPC License Selection Broken in 2022 R2 and 2023 R1

 There is a known issue when solving with Ansys Mechanical 2022 R2 and 2023 R1, which causes the solver to not honor the HPC license increment selection by the command line flag -ppf.
 HPC license selection is confirmed to be working correctly with Ansys Mechanical 2023 R2.

 CloudConnect uses TAR for handling input and output archives.
 TAR is included in Windows 10 (1803) from build 17063.
-CloudConnect falls back to a Python implementation if TAR is not available.
-This slows down the archive handling by a factor of 5x.

 Workaround - Install TAR manually